ofiwg/libfabric/man/fi_mr.3.md

 	int      fd;
 	uint64_t offset;
 	size_t   len;
+	void     *base_addr;
 };
 ```
 The fd is the file descriptor associated with the DMA-buf region.
 The
 offset is the offset into the region where the memory registration should
 begin.
 And len is the size of the region to register, starting at the
 offset.
+The base_addr is the page-aligned starting virtual address of
+the memory region allocated by the DMA-buf.
+If a base virtual address
+is not available (because, for example, the calling process has not
+mapped the memory region into its address space), base_addr can be
+set to NULL.

 The selection of dmabuf over the mr_iov field is controlled by
 specifying the FI_MR_DMABUF flag.

-DMA-buf registrations are used to share device memory between a given
-device and the fabric NIC and does not require that the device memory
-be mmap'ed into the virtual address space of the calling process.

 ## iov_count